ajjackson/mediacontrol/README.md

-# mediacontrol
+# Mediacontrol.sh #

-Convenience script for media keys
+A little convenience script for using multimedia keys to control whichever media player is preferred.